 Ripple is, at its core, a payment network with a virtual currency XRP used in that network, operated by Ripple Labs.
 According to its measured market cap, XRP is the second-largest virtual currency after Bitcoin, just before Ethereum.
 XRP has also seen quite a rise during the past, taking second place in cryptocurrencies in just a few years.
-After several requests from our customers, we have added XRP available for trading in Coinmotion.

 When speaking of Ripple and XRP the terms can sometimes be confusing.
 Ripple refers usually to the payment network and XRP to the virtual currency.
 Sometimes the name Ripple can also be used to refer to virtual currency, which is fairly common for example in news articles.
 In this article, we refer to the virtual currency with the term XRP and to the payment network with Ripple.